heroku-examples/heroku-agentforce-tutorial/README.md

 Want to learn more before diving in?
 ------------------------------------

-The examples in this tutorial are intentionally basic to provide you with a clean starting point for developing your own actions.
-We have also provided fully built actions that we recommend reviewing first.
-When you are ready, continue below to start building your own Agentforce Action with Heroku.
+The examples in this tutorial are intentionally simple, designed to give you a clear starting point for creating your own actions.
+We have also included fully developed actions, and we recommend watching the video demonstrations first.
+Once you’re ready, proceed below to start building your own Agentforce Action with Heroku.

 | Example | Demo Video |  | Related Content
 | ------- | ---------- | ---------- | ---------------